UK Charities at risk from Cyber Crime

-Many charities, particularly smaller ones, do not realise the value of the personal, financial, commercial and other data they hold, according to a report by the National Cyber Security Centre (NCSC).
+Many charities, particularly smaller ones, do not realise the value of their personal, financial, commercial and other data, according to a report by the National Cyber Security Centre (NCSC).

-According to the NCSC threat assessment, the culture of openness makes small charities more vulnerable to cyber fraud and extortion, with many falling victim to a range of attacks with potentially devastating consequences.
+According to the NCSC threat assessment, the culture of openness makes small charities more vulnerable to cyber fraud and extortion, with many falling victim to various attacks with potentially devastating consequences.

 The guidance for small charities outlines easy and low-cost steps to protect from attacks, including advice on backing up data, using strong passwords, protecting against malware, keeping devices safe and avoiding phishing attacks.